-Because of this—along with the very heavy implications that the iconic duo ends up committing suicide at the end—this short (which did air a few times in the late 1980s into the 1990s, back when TBS and TNT aired animated shorts, older movies, and general audience programming) rarely airs on television (American and otherwise).
+Because of this—along with the very heavy implications that the iconic duo ends up committing suicide at the end—this short (which did air a few times in the late 1980s into the 1990s, back when TBS and TNT aired animated shorts, older movies, and general audience programming) rarely, if ever, airs on television (American and otherwise).
 Good luck trying to find it.

 Tropes associated with Blue Cat Blues: